-A fun and quirky video which shows off your brand, the perks you offer and what you are looking for in an employee is a brilliant method of putting faces to a company name.
+A fun and quirky video which shows off your brand and the perks you offer, and what you are looking for in an employee, is a brilliant method of putting faces to a company name.
 Introduce some of the staff the successful candidate will be working with, talk about the amazing work your company has already done and how the new employee will fit into helping the business achieve even more in the future.

-Not only does this show you to be a creative brand – therefore likely to gain the attention of equally creative people – it also works as an innovative marketing tool to share on social media which promotes your brand and your accomplishments.
+This shows you to be a creative brand.
+Therefore likely to gain the attention of equally creative people.
+It also works as an innovative marketing tool to share on social media which promotes your brand and your accomplishments.

-If you’re not in a hurry to fill the position, you could even go one step further by asking the candidates to create their own video application and share that with you via social media, in which they can sell themselves and explain why they’d be perfect for the job.”
+If you’re not in a hurry to fill the position, you could even go one step further.
+Ask the candidates to create their own video application and share that with you via social media.
+They can sell themselves and explain why they’d be perfect for the job.”

 Matt Dunne – Hiring Manager at Africa Travel

 I lead Growth Engine, a boutique innovation agency based in Westport, CT.
-Since we are an innovation agency, the nature of our consulting work requires we have employees who are both creative and analytical, at once detail-oriented but also able to see the big picture, passionately interested in learning new things AND having the self-confidence to tackle problems that they know nothing about.
+Since we are an innovation agency, the nature of our consulting work requires we have employees who are both creative and analytical.
+At once detail-oriented but also able to see the big picture.
+And passionately interested in learning new things AND having the self-confidence to tackle problems that they know nothing about.

 You are on a yacht in the Pacific Ocean, over its deepest point, the Mariana Trench.
 You accidently drop a cannon ball over the side of the boat.
 How long does it take the cannonball to reach the bottom?